Khalil Abi-Nader: Life

 Khalil Abi Nader came from the well-known Lebanese family Abi Nader and was born in the Mount Lebanon Governorate in Matn District on December 6, 1921.

 Ordained to the priesthood in the Archeparchy of Beirut on June 29, 1947, he was a teacher at the school La Sagesse in Beirut, later its director in Beirut and Jdeidé.

 On April 4, 1986, Abi-Nader was elected archbishop of the Archeparchy.
 His solemn consecration took place on 18 May 1986 by the hands of the Maronite Patriarch of Antioch Nasrallah Boutros Sfeir.
 His co-consecrators were the bishops Chucrallah Harb, Eparch of Joubbé, Sarba and Jounieh and Roland Aboujaoudé, Auxiliary Bishop of Antioch.
 Archeparch Abi-Nader acted as co-consecrator in the episcopal ordinations of Abdallah Bared, Antoine Torbey, Paul-Emile Saadé and Béchara Raï.

-Abi-Nader retired of his office on June 8, 1996 and died on June 14, 2009.
+Abi-Nader retired from his office on June 8, 1996, and died on June 14, 2009.